The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Maldives: Justin Parkinson of Linara Travel.

 One&Only Reethi Rah has a KidsOnly club and a daily roster of imaginative activities, including pirate cruises, treasure hunts, and snorkel expeditions with a marine biologist.
 Teens have their own adjacent area with a juice bar and games as well as options for nature and adventure trips.
 There’s also babysitting for infants and toddlers.
 The hotel will even provide bottle warmers and baby monitors.
 You just need to bring the baby!

 Velaa Private Island, one of the newest and most expensive island resorts, has your standard sumptuous overwater bungalows and pool villas, but it also has a Romantic Pool Residence, a palatial one-bedroom suite accessible only by boat.
 All the rooms make the most of the ocean views and come with ample space to dine in, so couples never have to venture outside.
 Then again, it would be a shame if they didn’t, because Velaa also has one of the best (and most romantic) restaurants in the Maldives.

 Best overwater bungalows

 The huge 29 water villas at Cheval Blanc Randheli.
 The resort is owned by LVMH and was designed by the same architect responsible for a number of Aman resorts, so the entire property is stunning, but especially the water villas.
-As if the ocean, steps from your bed weren’t enough, each one has its own infinity pool.
+As if having the ocean steps from your bed weren’t enough, each one has its own infinity pool.
 The most private of the bunch are at the end of the jetty (on island B).